25th-engineer/Data-structure-experiments-of-Hefei-University-of-Technology/ReadMe.txt

 ========================================================================
-       CONSOLE APPLICATION : SeqList
+       CONSOLE APPLICATION : LinkedList
 ========================================================================

-AppWizard has created this SeqList application for you.
+AppWizard has created this LinkedList application for you.

-This file contains a summary of what you will find in each of the files that make up your SeqList application.
+This file contains a summary of what you will find in each of the files that make up your LinkedList application.

-SeqList.dsp
+LinkedList.dsp
     This file (the project file) contains information at the project level and is used to build a single project or subproject.
 Other users can share the project (.dsp) file, but they should export the makefiles locally.

-SeqList.cpp
+LinkedList.cpp
     This is the main application source file.